facebook/react-native-website/docs/debugging.md

 > If you're using Create React Native App, console logs already appear in the same terminal output as the packager.

-## Debugging on a device with Chrome Developer Tools

-> If you're using Create React Native App, this is configured for you already.

-On iOS devices, open the file [`RCTWebSocketExecutor.m`](https://github.com/facebook/react-native/blob/master/Libraries/WebSocket/RCTWebSocketExecutor.m) and change "localhost" to the IP address of your computer, then select "Debug JS Remotely" from the Developer Menu.

-On Android 5.0+ devices connected via USB, you can use the [`adb` command line tool](http://developer.android.com/tools/help/adb.html) to setup port forwarding from the device to your computer:

-`adb reverse tcp:8081 tcp:8081`

-Alternatively, select "Dev Settings" from the Developer Menu, then update the "Debug server host for device" setting to match the IP address of your computer.

-> If you run into any issues, it may be possible that one of your Chrome extensions is interacting in unexpected ways with the debugger.
-Try disabling all of your extensions and re-enabling them one-by-one until you find the problematic extension.

 ### Debugging with [Stetho](http://facebook.github.io/stetho/) on Android

 Follow this guide to enable Stetho for Debug mode: